 An “unspecified amount” of crack cocaine was discovered on Carroll’s person, leading to drug charges in addition to charges of simple assault, aggravated assault, reckless endangerment, and resisting arrest.
 Carroll, who is now being held in custody, was on probation for a drug possession conviction from 2014.
 His arraignment is currently scheduled to take place on July 21.

 Be warned the video of Tyree Carroll being beaten is graphic and may be disturbing to some viewers.

 If you or someone you love was a victim of excessive force at the hands of the Philadelphia Police Department, police brutality lawyer Lloyd Long can help.
 We take an aggressive approach and leave no stone unturned during our investigations.
 If your rights were violated by the police, you may be entitled to compensation for your injuries, pain, and suffering.
 Don’t worry if you have lots of questions or aren’t sure where to start – that’s what we’re here for.

-To set up a free, completely confidential legal consultation, call our law offices for a Philadelphia criminal defense lawyer right away.
+To set up a free, completely confidential legal consultation, call our law offices right away at (215) 302-0171.
 You won’t be charged with any fees, and we will keep your information private.
 Our phone lines are open 24/7, so please don’t hesitate to call us for help at any time of day or evening.